Suberites domuncula: Development

 Suberites domuncula have a Brachyury gene that is associated with the formation of the limbs.
 This gene has an increased expression when canal-like structures are being formed in the sponge.
 The formation of a primordial axis is genetically fixed in sponges.

-This species also inhabits Wnt signaling, which is responsible for cell communication, specifically cell-fate decisions, tissue polarity, and morphogenesis.
+This species also exhibits Wnt signaling, which is responsible for cell communication, specifically cell-fate decisions, tissue polarity, and morphogenesis.
 S. domuncula also holds the scaffold protein membrane-associated guanylate kinase which encodes a tight junction scaffold protein.
 A tetraspan receptor can also be found in S. domuncula.

 Distinguishing features

 Primmorphs

 Dissociated single cells from Suberites domuncula form multicellular aggregates, known as primmorphs.
 These primmorphs are organized into a unicellular epithelium-like layer consisting of pinacocytes and spherulous cells.

-In the Suberites domuncula species, primmorphs exhibit rapid spicule formation.
+In the S. domuncula species, primmorphs exhibit rapid spicule formation.
 Spicules initially form intracellularly in the sclerocytes.

 Primmorphs present regenerative abilities through the activity of proliferating cells.

-Sponges are shown to express a myotrophin-related molecule that aligns with the vertebrate cardiac mytotropin.
+Sponges are shown to express a myotrophin-related molecule that aligns with the vertebrate cardiac myotropin.

 Defense Mechanisms

 Suberites domuncula exhibits strong antimicrobial activity.
 These sea sponges have the ability to produce suberitine, a neurotoxin that results in hemolytic and toxic abilities.
 Sponges are found to interact with bacteria on a normal basis.
 The bacteria found on sponges is responsible for the production of antibacterial metabolites.

 These sponges maintain a direct defense strategy through the production of antibacterial compounds that prevent epibiosis.

 Indirect defense is achieved through the maintenance of antimicrobially active bacteria on the surface.

-Suberites domuncula have the ability to produce a perforin-like antibacterial protein.
+S. domuncula have the ability to produce a perforin-like antibacterial protein.